- Located in East Asia between North Atlantic Ocean and Sea of Japan East of Korean peninsula

 Every country has its own laws that apply to its citizens marrying a person from a different country.
 Getting married to a Japanese citizen with the goal of eventually bringing them to Canada to live is a process with many steps.

 If you want to bring your Japanese spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
-If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
-For more information, please see our family sponsorship page and our visitor visa page.
+If they would like to visit you in Canada while their application is in process, they must also apply for an Electronic Travel Authorization (eTA).
+For more information, please see our family sponsorship page and our eTA article.

 A visitor visa application for your spouse or partner to visit you in Canada while the sponsorship applications are processing takes an average of 3 –14 days.